Synthetixio/SIPs/SCCP/sccp-42.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->
-This SCCP proposes to decrease the rewards paid on Curve to incentivize the sUSD pool to SNX 8k per week.
+Propose to decrease the SNX rewards paid to incentivize the Curve sUSD pool to SNX 8k per week.

 ## Abstract
 <!--A short (~200 word) description of the variable change proposed.-->